SerPepe/bera-mcp/README.md

 ## Support

-For issues, questions, or contributions, please open an issue on GitHub.
+Got questions?
+Stuck on something?
+Bera's here to help!

+- 🐛 **Found a bug?** Open an issue on GitHub
+- 💡 **Have an idea?** We'd love to hear it!
+- 🤝 **Want to contribute?** Pull requests are always welcome!

 ---

-**Built for the Berachain developer community** 🐻
+**Built with 🍯 for the Berachain developer community** 🐻

+*May your contracts deploy smoothly and your honey flow freely!*